Fe-Mu/SOS-listener/README.md

 This App comes with three (deactivated by default) buttons at the top of the main screen.
 Each button can be associated with an emergency number e.g.: Fire Department, Police, Medical Services, and can, once activated, be used directly from the main screen to call instantly the number they were associated with.
 To change/delete one or more of these emergency numbers do the following:

 1. Tap on the "Add/Manage Buttons" button in the main screen.
-2. When the new popup window opens, write a new emergency number (or a non-callable number e.g. "---") in one of the text fields next to the label -- Emergency Nr.
-1, 2 or 3--.
+2. When the new popup window opens, write a new emergency number (or a non-callable number e.g. "---") in one of the text fields next to the label "-- Emergency Nr.--".
 3. Click on the "Update" button at the bottom of the screen.
 4. The changed emergency number button will be displayed in the button at the top of the main screen.